Global dynamics of GDP and trade: Conclusions

 Our study has brought two salient results to the fore.
 The first is that under conducive conditions, the logistic equation suffices to model the growth of GDP and trade.
 The conducive conditions refer to the state of internal politics, military engagements and economic policies of a country.
 The second result is a correlated growth of GDP and trade, driven by a power-law.
-The exponent of the power law characterizes economies on the basis of geographical scales and population sizes.
-What is more, the power law can be traced back to the logistic equation itself.
+The power law can be traced back to the logistic equation itself and the exponent of the power law possibly characterizes economies on the basis of geographical scales and population sizes.
 These theoretical claims are founded on empirical facts, and hold true across countries.
 Global validity can be attributed to these principles, even though our study covers six countries, because the country-wise distributions of GDP and trade have a scale-free order~\citep{gmacl07,sb03,gl04}.

 A scale-free order, in which a small number of countries account for a large portion of the international trade~\citep{bmskm08}, can be exploited to devise globally-coordinated strategies for the recovery of the world economy from the current Covid-19 pandemic.
 The first step in this respect is a vigorous re-activation of the international trade network.
 For this a leading role is essential from the two strategic economic regions that we have considered in our study, i.e. the North-Atlantic and the Indo-Pacific.
 Major shipping routes pass through both and many countries in or abutting the two oceanic regions have high national GDP.
 These countries form a regional trading cluster, in which their geographical proximity promotes trade~\citep{tin62,jea10,dbt11}.
 Once trade flourishes within an economic region, its main economic players can then trade with other economic regions, as it ought to be in the scale-free and small-world architecture of the global trade network~\citep{sb03}.
 Since GDP and trade are correlated, enhancement of trading activities will have a positive impact on the GDP of the participating countries.